Skip To Main Content

 Pink Eye Conjunctivitis

-What is It ?
 Pink eye is an inflammation or infection of the conjunctiva, the membrane that lines the eyelid and covers the white part of the eye.
 It can be contagious.

 What causes it?
 It's usually caused by bacteria, viruses, or allergies.

-It is Contagious Spreads easily
+It is Contagious and spreads easily

-Medically treatable By a doctor or professional
+Medically treatable by a doctor or a professional

 Students that show these symptoms should NOT come to school and seek medical attention immediately.